 Alanna Hartzok delivered a PowerPoint presentation on Sacred Rule Economics at TrineDay's Roundtable #16 that laid out the deep history of perennial wisdom teachings about land, money and public finance.
 When land and natural resource values - Commons Rent - become the primary source for raising public revenue; it will lay the foundation for economic justice that will lead to world peace.
-View thr Sacred Rule Economics presentation here.
+View thr Sacred Rule Economics presentation here or read the pdf file here.